Liyubov/data_analysis_for_social_good/README.md

 ### mobilitydata analyzer.ipynb

-We analyze the mobility data from open GLOBAL mobility data. (work in progress) More information on it is here https://github.com/Liyubov/mobility_analysis
+We analyze open GLOBAL mobility data from open flights where we get information about all cross-border flights.
+Our main goal is to understand trends in growth of mobility cross-borders vs. intercontinental flights.
+More information on it is here https://github.com/Liyubov/mobility_analysis